 David Kendall is a former Judge Advocate General with the U.S. Marines and has more than 25 years of experience in injury law.
 When you retain our firm, we will thoroughly investigate the accident or injuries that caused your loved one’s death and gather evidence to support your wrongful death claim.
 We will carefully assess the full extent of your losses and aggressively pursue the compensation you deserve.

 Although the concept of wrongful death may seem straightforward, these claims can be complex and involved.
 You need a lawyer who is well-versed in injury matters with a history of success to represent you in this type of case.
 You can have confidence that your rights and interests will be protected when you are represented by our firm.

-Call us today if you think you may have a wrongful death claim and need legal help from an experienced:
+Contact us today if you think you may have a wrongful death claim and need legal help from an experienced:

 Wrongful death can occur for a number of reasons in a wide range of circumstances.
 When the negligence or recklessness of any party results in someone else’s death, wrongful death has occurred.
 Common causes of wrongful death include:

 In the state of Virginia, beneficiaries eligible to bring a wrongful death claim are described in § 8.01-53 of the Code of Virginia.
 The surviving spouse, parents, siblings and grandchildren of the deceased may bring a claim.
 If none exist, then the parents, siblings, and any relative who is a member of the deceased’s household and a dependent of the deceased may bring a claim.
 If none exist, then any surviving family member entitled to inherit the estate of the deceased under Virginia intestacy laws may bring a claim.

 Damages in a wrongful death claim are to compensate surviving family members and the estate of the deceased for the losses they have suffered.
 Wrongful death damages may include: